oVirt/ovirt-site/source/vdsm/hooks.html.md

 ### Device-level hooks

-If you want to use a hook that runs at the device level (And not the VM level), you need to edit the 'CustomDeviceProperties' database key and not the 'UserDefinedVMProperties' key.
+If you want to use a hook that runs at the device level (And not the VM level), you need to edit 'CustomDeviceProperties', and not 'UserDefinedVMProperties'.

       # engine-config -s CustomDeviceProperties="{type=interface;prop={speed=^([0-9]{1,5})$;duplex=^(full|half)$}}"
       # service ovirt-engine restart

 That will set two custom properties for virtual network interface cards.
 Speed (A number of 1 to 5 digits) and duplex (Which may be full or half).

-oVirt 3.2:

-1. Select a VM (It is not required to bring it down)
-2. Select a virtual network interface card
-3. Click edit
-4. Insert a new custom property
-5. Select the key (speed or duplex)
-6. Enter a value
-7. Hit ok

 oVirt 3.3: